great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_mysql_datasource.rst

         .. admonition:: Prerequisites: This how-to guide assumes you have already:

           - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`
-          - Obtained database credentials for mysql, including username, password, hostname, and database.
+          - Obtained database credentials for MySql, including username, password, hostname, and database.

         #. **Install the required modules**

-            If you have not already done so, install required modules for connecting to mysql.
+            If you have not already done so, install required modules for connecting to MySql.

             .. code-block:: bash